kyagi/shell-pop-el/README.md

 ### Manual Install

-Make sure to place shell-pop.el somewhere in the load-path and add the following lines to your .emacs file.
+Make sure to place shell-pop.el somewhere in the load-path and add the following lines to your init file(`~/.emacs.d/init.el`, `~/.emacs` etc).

 ```lisp
 (add-to-list 'load-path "somewhere")